ariel-sievers/sorting-animation/README.md

 - Merge Sort

 # References
-This project was heavily inspired from this project: https://github.com/Aaron-Bird/ivy.
+This project was heavily inspired from another user's project: https://github.com/Aaron-Bird/ivy.
 Hence, there are a lot of similarities in design and functionality.
 Similarly, some features of my application were changed due to implementation and personalization.